sbidoul/pip-split-requirements/README.md

   Split a pip requirements file into multiple files according to patterns.

+  Patterns are regular expressions against which requirement lines are searched to determine if they belong to a group.
+Group specs are evaluated in order, and the first match determines in which group the line goes.

   Comment lines are ignored.

   Option lines are emitted in all groups.

 Arguments:
   REQUIREMENTS_FILE...  [required]